ecs-org/ecs-appliance/README.md

 + python exceptions in web, worker, beat, smtpd
 + salt-call exceptions and state returns with error states
-+ systemd service exceptions where appliance_failed, appliance_exit or sentry_entry is called
++ systemd service exceptions where appliance-failed is triggered, or appliance_failed, appliance_exit, sentry_entry is called

 ## Development